mainmatter/playbook/project-flow/consulting/README.md

 ## Product Team Introduction

-Our consultants will usually become part of a pre-existing team, working within the client's engineering infrastructure and often touch on existing applications and systems.
+Our consultants will become part of a pre-existing team, working within the client's engineering infrastructure and often touch on existing applications and systems.
 In order to be most effective in that new environment, they must know and understand its constituent parts.
 Therefore we ask clients to introduce